TAKE ACTION

 Buffer Zone Bill

-Bill numbers: A9835A / S9668 (2023-2024 bill numbers)
+S9668 (2023-2024 bill number)

 We urge the legislature to pass this bill, which would require that there be a 100-foot buffer zone around the entrance of every reproductive health care facility offering abortion in New York State.
 This bill would expand upon the 15-foot buffer zone mandated by New York City law, ensuring that patients statewide are able to safely and comfortably access abortion care, free from aggressive protestors.
 Any harassment within the buffer zone—including obstruction of the clinic premises, or following patients or health care providers—would be punishable under this bill.